washingtonpost/django-mongolier/docs/Tastypie API.rst

 Tastypie API
 =============

- The .. _Tastypie: https://github.com/toastdriven/django-tastypie module for mongolier
-supports many of the basic functions of Tastypie.
+The `TastyPie <https://github.com/toastdriven/django-tastypie>`_. module for mongolier supports many of the basic functions of Tastypie.
 Keep in mind, that not everything is supported

 **Currently Supported**

 * CRUD (GET, POST, PATCH, PUT, DELETE)
 * Top-level filtering
+* More complex filtering via the query parameter

 **Unsupported**